Meta Description Length

 Here’s an example of a meta-description: let’s say I’m creating a page and optimize it for the term “SEO Checklist”.

-The title tag for the webpage is “The Insanely powerful 2019 SEO Checklist”, and the meta-description I would have used until December 2018 is “Starting a new site from scratch or just launching a single page?
+The title tag for the webpage is “The Insanely powerful 2019 SEO Checklist”, and the meta-description I would use is “Starting a new site from scratch or just launching a single page?
 Either way, use this insanely powerful 2019 SEO checklist”.

 Here’s the way it would look in the search engine results, as well as how the HTML code would look: